ccour004/expert_survival_tips_blog/src/routes/blog/survivalist-car-storage.md

 ---
-name: Survivalist Car Storage
+name: Ultimate Car Organization Guide
 icon: Caravan-03
 categories: ["survival_preparation","finance"]
-snippet: "How to prep your car to store what's important for survival."
+snippet: "How to prepare your vehicle for everything you might need on the road."
 ---
 <script>
   import AmazonComponent from '$lib/amazon.svelte'
 </script>
-One of the BEST and easiest ways to be prepared for ANYTHING (I’m talking SHTF) and minor everyday inconveniences is to properly prepare\.\.\.
+One of the BEST and easiest ways to be prepared for ANYTHING ranging from minor everyday inconveniences to disaster scenarios, is to properly prepare\.\.\.
 YOUR CAR!

-Now it does not matter what type of car you drive.
-Every car has some lost spaces that you can utilize for your prep.
-The absolute best space is actually behind seats!
-I have one of these organizers behind ever single seat in my van.
-I have had these for years and I could not be happier with them.
-They are sturdy, clean up well, and have saved the day more than once (stocked full of mints for car sick children).
+No matter what type of vehicle you drive, there will be some lost spaces that you can utilize for your prep.
+The absolute best space for storing supplies is actually behind the seats!
+I have placed one of these organizers behind every single seat in my van for years, and I could not be happier with them.
+They are sturdy, clean up well, and have saved the day more than once (since I've stocked them up full of essentials like mints for dealing with car sick children):

 <AmazonComponent title="Car Backseat Organizer" company="Reserwa" href="https://amzn.to/3qMQWSn" src="https://m.media-amazon.com/images/I/710IIu6OFpL._AC_SL1500_.jpg"/>

-Another great space to utilize is the space between seats!
-Totally wasted space!
-This is what I use to add so much storage to that area.
+Another great space to utilize is between seats, since this would otherwise be totally wasted space!
+I use a car net organizer to add a ton of storage to those areas.
+I have one these between the driver and passenger seats where I only put items that I need to be able to access quickly:

 <AmazonComponent title="Car Net Organizer" company="DFDM National" href="https://amzn.to/3wPtVlq" src="https://m.media-amazon.com/images/I/917lz6BqxYL._AC_SL1500_.jpg"/>

-I have this between the drivers and passengers seats so I only put items I need to access quickly here.

 One overlooked item in most cars is actually a trash can.
 Adding a system to take care of trash quickly is essential to keeping your car clean and organized.
-You don’t want to put all this work into keeping your car stocked with supplies and organized only to have it become a cluttered mess.
+You don’t want to put all this work into keeping your car stocked with supplies and organized only to have it become a cluttered mess thanks to garbage everywhere.
 I keep our van clean and organized by always throwing trash out immediately.
-TRUST ME.
-This is a game changer.
+TRUST ME, this one is a total game changer:

 <AmazonComponent title="Car Trash Can with Lid and Storage Pockets" company="HOTOR" href="https://amzn.to/386ZRHH" src="https://m.media-amazon.com/images/I/81amlUGJ+3L._AC_SL1500_.jpg"/>

-My FAVORITE place to organize is the trunk.
-I have several of these and they are ALWAYS in our trunk.
-You can leave them empty and keep your groceries safe on the way home from the store.
-I have one stocked at all times with our favorite supplies.
+My FAVORITE place to organize is the trunk, and I have several waterproof trunk organizers in our trunk at all times.
+You can leave them empty and then use them to keep your groceries safe on the way home from the store.
+I always keep one stocked with our favorite supplies:

 <AmazonComponent title="Waterproof Trunk Organizer" company="Farasla" href="https://amzn.to/3iM1M6y" src="https://m.media-amazon.com/images/I/717pXvAGQ7L._AC_SL1500_.jpg"/>

-And lastly\.\.\.what am i keeping stocked in our car???
-Here’s our extensive list.
-I have several kids that get car sickness easily, I have many young kids, and I live in a moderate climate so all that changes what I store.
-Make adjustments for your area and lifestyle.
+And lastly\.\.\.what are the types of supplies that I'm keeping stocked in our car???
+Here’s our extensive list below.
+Keep in mind that I have several young kids, many of whom get car sickness easily, and I live in a moderate climate... so all that changes what I store.
+You'll want to make adjustments to the types of items you store based on your own area, lifestyle, and other factors.

 *   <a href="https://amzn.to/3DoaiSR" target="_blank">Mints</a>
 *   <a href="https://amzn.to/3wK4bXO" target="_blank">Ginger chews</a>